10-anasAllawafeh/html-css-task/README.md

 ![personal pic](./profile.png)

 Hi,My name is **Anas** , I am a web developer student at Orange coding academy.
+I am one of the first students in the academy in **Aqaba city**

-Here I will write some little pit about my self :
+Down here I will sort some info about myself

 ## Objective